 The Company's 2001 Employee Stock Purchase Plan (the 2001 Purchase Plan) became effective on March 1, 2002.
 The Board of Directors approved the 2001 Purchase Plan in May 2001 and the stockholders approved it in August 2001.
 Under the 2001 Purchase Plan, eligible employees of the Company may purchase shares of common stock at semi-annual intervals through periodic payroll deductions.
 The purchase price in general will be 85% of the lower of the fair market value of the common stock on the first day of the participant's entry date into the offering period or 85% of the fair market value on the semi-annual purchase date.
-Depending upon a participant's entry date into the 2001 Purchase Plan consist of overlapping periods of either 24, 18, 12 or 6 months in duration.
+Depending upon a participant's entry date into the 2001 Purchase Plan, purchase periods under the 2001 Purchase Plan consist of overlapping periods of either 24, 18, 12 or 6 months in duration.
 In May 2003 and August 2003, the Company's Board and stockholders, respectively, each approved an annual automatic increase in the number of shares reserved under the 2001 Purchase Plan.
 The automatic increase took effect on January 1, 2005, and on each January 1 thereafter during the term of the plan, and is equal to the lesser of (i) 1,500,000 shares, (ii) one half of one percent (0.5%) of the then outstanding shares of the Company's common stock, or (iii) such lesser amount as is approved by the Company's Board of Directors.
 On January 1, 2011, an additional 941,530 shares were reserved under the 2001 Purchase Plan based on the automatic increase.
-On January 1, 2010, an additional 921,171 shares were reserved under the 2001 Purchase Plan based on the automatic increase.
 On January 1, 2009, an additional 910,229 shares were reserved under the 2001 Purchase Plan based on the automatic increase.
-On January 1, 2009, an additional 910,229 shares were reserved of rissuance and 4,106,979 shares have been issued under this purchase plan.
+Since the inception of the 2001 Purchase Plan, 10,317,592 shares of common stock have been reserved for issuance and 4,106,979 shares have been issued under this purchase plan.